Elián González

 Elián González Brotons (born December 6, 1993) is a Cuban engineer and politician.
 As a six-year-old child, he was at the center of a high-profile international custody dispute between members of his family that also involved Cuba and the United States.

 On November 21, 1999, Elián's mother, her partner, and Elián fled Cuba by boat as part of a group of refugees attempting to reach the United States.
 The boat sank during the journey, and Elián's mother, along with most of the passengers, drowned.
 Elián was found floating on an inner tube and rescued by two fishermen, who turned him over to the U.S. Coast Guard.
 Elián was taken to a hospital and treated for dehydration and minor cuts.
 In addition to Elián, a young couple survived and reached shore separately.

-The Immigration and Naturalization Service (INS) granted Elián temporary permission to stay in the U.S. and placed him with his great-uncle, Lázaro González, in Miami.
-His great-uncle wanted Elián to remain in the country, while his father, Juan Miguel González, sought his return to Cuba.
+The Immigration and Naturalization Service (INS) granted Elián temporary permission to stay in the U.S. and placed him with his granduncle, Lázaro González, in Miami.
+His granduncle wanted Elián to remain in the country, while his father, Juan Miguel González, sought his return to Cuba.
 This led to a high-profile and protracted custody battle involving his father, his Miami relatives, and U.S. and Cuban officials.
 Elián was returned to his father's custody after an INS raid on his Miami relatives' home on April 22, 2000.
 They returned to Cuba when the legal dispute concluded on June 28, 2000.
+González has openly stated that he never had regrets about his return to Cuba.

 Elián González grew up in Cuba, earned an engineering degree, and worked as an industrial engineer.
 In 2023, he was elected to the National Assembly of People's Power, representing Cárdenas, Cuba.